• Skip to main content

 Sink post laundry stripping my white shirts

-I have 3 white love tees, and 2 white swiftly's that looked horrible.
-Yellow pits, dirt all over my long sleeve thumbhole swiftly.
+I have 3 white love tees and 2 white swiftly that looked horrible.
+Yellow pits and dirt all over my long-sleeved thumbhole swiftly.
 And nothing I did would ever get the gray grime off of it or the tees not looking dingy.
-So this was a test to see if it would really work and OMG IT DID!
+So this was a test to see if it would really work, and OMG, IT DID!

 PRO TIP: if you own Lululemon Swiftys or any of their products with Anti-stink Silverescent® technology, then you CANNOT use Oxiclean on them.
-It had a weird reaction and causes stains that cannot be removed (without stripping them - which this removed all of that! ?? )
+It had a weird reaction and caused stains that cannot be removed (without stripping them - which removed all of that! ?? )

 I WISH I had a before and after picture so bad.
 This was the true test knowing laundry stripping is gold and works!
 My white love tees look brand new and I got every gray dirty grimy dingy thing off my Swifty!